 Complex Visa Cases: Inadmissibility, Waivers, Humanitarian Parole

-In the case of misrepresentation, a person may be barred from the United States permanently for a material misrepresentation made in the visa application process.
+In the case of misrepresentation, a person may be barred from the United States permanently for a material misrepresentation made in the visa application process — even if that process took place 5, 10, 15 or more years ago, even if that person received visas after the alleged misrepresentation.
 Overstaying authorized visits to the United States can mean the imposition of a 3 or 10 year bar, depending on the time of overstay.
+A criminal conviction or a consular accusation of alien smuggling can also lead to a permanent bar from the United States.
 Therefore, it is imperative to be honest, scrutinizing, and diligent throughout the visa application process and while in the United States.

 If there are emergent situations and a person is unable to obtain a visa, then an application for humanitarian parole may be justified.